voidvoxel/gc/README.md

 # VGC (Void Garbage Collector): mark & sweep garbage collection for C/C++

-`gc` is an implementation of a conservative, thread-local, mark-and-sweep garbage collector.
+`vgc` is an implementation of a conservative, thread-local, mark-and-sweep garbage collector.
 The implementation provides a fully functional replacement for the standard POSIX `malloc()`, `calloc()`, `realloc()`, and `free()` calls.

-The focus of `gc` is to provide a conceptually clean implementation of a mark-and-sweep GC, without delving into the depths of architecture-specific optimization (see e.g. the [Boehm GC][boehm] for such an undertaking).
+The focus of `vgc` is to provide a conceptually clean implementation of a mark-and-sweep GC, without delving into the depths of architecture-specific optimization (see e.g. the [Boehm GC][boehm] for such an undertaking).
 It should be particularly suitable for learning purposes and is open for all kinds